How To Get PR In UK After Study

 Exploring the Options for Transitioning From a Student Visa to a PR

 You can transition from a student visa to permanent residency in several ways.
 One such option is the Skilled Worker Visa.
-After completing your higher study, you can apply for this visa with a valid job offer from a UK employer.
+After completing your higher studies, you can apply for this visa with a valid job offer from a UK employer.
 Other options include the Start-Up visa and Innovator visa.

 Another way of getting PR in the UK is by marrying a British citizen.
 All these visa options will lead you to Permanent Residency in the UK.
 You can seek professional help from visa consultants to understand which option is right for you.